 The shift is particularly visible among younger audiences.
 Studies show Gen Z consumers are significantly more responsive to brands that create authentic communities, not just marketing campaigns.
 Across industries, companies are responding.
 Apparel brands host pop-ups and community launches.
 Food brands host tastings, cultural gatherings, and culinary events.
 Technology companies are turning product launches into large-scale experiential moments.
 The objective is no longer just visibility, it is belonging.

 Within Kings Global, this shift towards experience-led engagement is visible across several businesses.
-The group operates 25+ brands across industries ranging from food and fashion to research, aviation, and experiential platforms, touching millions of consumers every month.
+The group operates across industries ranging from food and fashion to research, aviation, experiential platforms, and consumer brands, each built around the idea that products alone rarely create lasting loyalty.

 The same principle appears across the group’s broader ecosystem.